tan-9999/Connect_four/README.md

-it is a game project name: Connect Four
+It is a game project named: Connect Four
 <br>
 made using jQuery